Transitions at Asheville Academy: Advanced Tree House Guides Transition Process

 This is the time when therapists open a discussion around setting goals and structure of what each individual family expects from an “appropriate online presence” including: daily amount of screen time, types of social media platforms they can use, and password sharing with parents.
 These discussions are tailored to the individual needs of each family and help guide the transition process.

-Asheville Academy for Girls helps young girls ages 10-14 struggling with behavioral or emotional challenges such as anxiety, depression, technology misuse, and school refusal.
+Asheville Academy helps young girls ages 10-14 struggling with behavioral or emotional challenges such as anxiety, depression, technology misuse, and school refusal.

 For more information about how our therapeutic boarding school can help your daughter, please call 800.264.8709.